Oromo language: Language policy

-After Abyssinia annexed Oromo's territory, the language's development into a full-fledged writing instrument was interrupted.
+After Abyssinia's southward expansion under Menelik II, the language's development into a full-fledged writing instrument was interrupted.
 The few works that had been published, most notably Onesimos Nesib's and Aster Ganno's translations of the Bible from the late 19th century, were written in the Ge'ez alphabet.
 Following the 1974 Revolution, the government undertook a literacy campaign in several languages, including Oromo, and publishing and radio broadcasts began in the language.
 All Oromo materials printed in Ethiopia at that time, such as the newspaper Bariisaa, Urjii and many others, were written in the traditional Ethiopic script.

 Plans to introduce Oromo language instruction in schools, however, were not realized until the government of Mengistu Haile Mariam was overthrown in 1991, except in regions controlled by the Oromo Liberation Front (OLF).
-With the creation of the regional state of Oromia under the new system of ethnic federalism in Ethiopia, it has been possible to introduce Oromo as the medium of instruction in elementary schools throughout the region, including areas where other ethnic groups live speaking their languages, and as a language of administration within the region.
-Since the OLF left the transitional Ethiopian government in the early 1990s, the Oromo Peoples' Democratic Organization (OPDO) continued developing Oromo in Ethiopia.
+With the creation of the regional state of Oromia under the new system of ethnic federalism in Ethiopia, it became possible to introduce Oromo as the medium of instruction in elementary schools throughout the region, including areas where other ethnic groups live speaking their languages, and as a language of administration within the region.
+Ever since the OLF left the transitional Ethiopian government in the early 1990s, the Oromo Peoples' Democratic Organization (OPDO) continued furthering the development of the Oromo community in Ethiopia.

-Radio broadcasts began in the Oromo language in Somalia in 1960 by Radio Mogadishu.
+Radio broadcasts were begun in the Oromo language in Somalia in 1960 by Radio Mogadishu.
 The programme featured music and propaganda.
 A song Bilisummaan Aannaani (Liberation is Milk) became a hit in Ethiopia.
-To combat Somali wide-reaching influence, the Ethiopian Government initiated an Oromo language program radio of their own.
-Within Kenya there has been radio broadcasting in Oromo (in the Borana dialect) on the Voice of Kenya since at least the 1980s.
+To combat wide-reaching Somali influence, the Ethiopian government initiated an Oromo language radio programme of their own.

+Within Kenya, there has been radio broadcasting in Oromo (in the Borana dialect) on the Voice of Kenya since at least the 1980s.
 The Borana Bible in Kenya was printed in 1995 using the Latin alphabet, but not using the same spelling rules as in Ethiopian Qubee.
 The first comprehensive online Oromo dictionary was developed by the Jimma Times Oromiffa Group (JTOG) in cooperation with SelamSoft.

-Voice of America also broadcasts in Oromo alongside its other horn of Africa programs.
+The Voice of America broadcasts in Oromo alongside its other Horn of Africa programmes.
+In May 2022, Google Translate added Afaan Oromo as translation.
 Oromo and Qubee are currently utilized by the Ethiopian government's state radios, TV stations and regional government newspaper.